weiping-playnext/Zenject/Documentation/Factories.md

 However, this comes with several drawbacks:

 1. Changing the parameter list is not detected at compile time.
 If the `PlaceholderFactory<Enemy>` is injected directly all over the code base, when we add a speed parameter and therefore change it to `PlaceholderFactory<float, Enemy>`, then we will get runtime errors when zenject fails to find the `PlaceholderFactory<Enemy>` dependency (or validation errors if you use validation).
-However, if we use a derived `Enemy.Factory` class, then if we later decide to derive from `PlaceholderFactory<float, Enemy>` instead, we will get compiler errors in every place that attempts to call `Enemy.Factory.Create`.
+However, if we use a derived `Enemy.Factory` class, then if we later decide to derive from `PlaceholderFactory<float, Enemy>` instead, we will get compiler errors instead (at every place that calls the `Create` method) which is easier to catch

 2. It's less verbose.
 Injecting `Enemy.Factory` everywhere is much more readable than `PlaceholderFactory<float, Enemy>`, especially as the parameter list grows.